 Popeyes Louisiana Kitchen is no longer a publicly-traded company.
 Instead, Popeyes has been a subsidiary of Restaurant Brands International (NYSE: QSR) since 2017.
 Popeyes traded on the NASDAQ under the ticker symbol PLKI between 2008 and 2017.
 Popeyes stock was popular with investors because of its high returns.

-The truth is, you invest in Popeyes by buying Restaurant Brands International (QSR) stock.
-Popeyes is a Cajun-themed fast-chain that is popular because of its tasty chicken.
+You invest in Popeyes by buying Restaurant Brands International (QSR) stock.
+Popeyes is a Cajun-themed fast food chain that is popular because of its tasty chicken.

 Popeyes Stock Price